gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 `boot.lisp` defines a number of functions by DEFUN which are really supposed to be generic functions.
-These functions are later "fixed up" during the transition from braid -> complete, but boot.lisp mostly sets up `defgeneric` and and `defmethod` so that they will expand properly.
-Once these macros have been set up, the boot state is chaned to 'early, which essentially means that PCL has defined all of the early classes along with the macros for defining early generics/methods.
+These functions are later "fixed up" during the transition from braid -> complete, but boot.lisp mostly sets up `defgeneric` and `defmethod` so that they will expand properly.
+Once these macros have been set up, the boot state is changed to 'early, which essentially means that PCL has defined all of the early classes along with the macros for defining early generics/methods.
 At this point everything is still a non-CLOS
 object: we are using early structure representations of the objects